deeplearning4j/deeplearning4j/gettingstarted.md

 After many years using Eclipse, we recommend IntelliJ, which has a similar interface.
 Eclipse's monolithic architecture has a tendency to cause strange errors in our code and others'.

 If you use Eclipse, you will need to install the [Lombok plugin](https://projectlombok.org/).
+You will also need the Maven plugin for Eclipse: [eclipse.org/m2e/](https://eclipse.org/m2e/).

 ### <a name="trouble">Troubleshooting</a>